-Through the AM CoE, research priorities are identified by the top minds in the field and are matched from the start to the standards that need to be generated to ensure the resulting AM technology’s success.
+Through the AM CoE’s Research to Standardization (R2S) initiative, research priorities are identified by the top minds in the field and are matched from the start to the standards that need to be generated to ensure the resulting AM technology’s success.

-Under the leadership of the R&D team, the AM CoE partners plan and conduct coordinated R&D projects, prioritized annually and targeted to expedite the AM standards needed to address the most critical gaps in the AM ecosystem.
+Under the leadership of the R&D team, the AM CoE partners and R2S Collaborators plan and conduct coordinated R&D projects, prioritized annually, and targeted to expedite the AM standards needed to address the most critical gaps in the AM ecosystem.

 Current R&D Progress and Achievements

 With input from government agencies, regulators, and subcommittee chairs within ASTM International’s Committee on Additive Manufacturing Technologies (F42), the partners have identified, evaluated, and prioritized a critical set of topics that are forming the foundation of an R&D roadmap.
 The roadmap will help facilitate the development of high-value standards with quality characteristics that will ensure they are immediately beneficial to the AM.

 The R&D team also welcomes suggestions for additional AM research topics.

 |Standards will be technically accurate